DonDebonair/slack-machine/docs/plugins/interacting.md

 :   The [`MachineBasePlugin`][machine.plugins.base.MachineBasePlugin] class every plugin extends, provides methods to send messages to channels (public, private and DM), using the WebAPI, with support for rich messages/blocks/attachment.
-It also supports adding reactions to messages, pinning and unpinning messages, replying in-thread, sending ephemeral messages to a channel (only visible to 1 user), and much more.
+It also supports adding reactions to messages, pinning and unpinning messages, replying in-thread, sending ephemeral messages to a channel (only visible to 1 user), updating and deleting messages and much more.

 ### Message